 The pursuit of the truth is the essence of learning.
 Engineering is an academic field that impacts the lives of people, and is greatly responsible for the sustainability of social development and the formation of culture.
-The Graduate School of Engineering at Kyoto University, based on the above premise, is committed to the development of science and technology with an emphasis on the fundamentals and in harmony with the natural environment.
-At the same time, we aim to assist students in their pursuit of a rich education with specialized knowledge, as well as the ability for its creative application, while nurturing high ethical standards.
+The Graduate School of Engineering at Kyoto University, based on the above premise, is committed to the development of science and technology with an emphasis on disciplinary fundamentals and basic principles while harmonizing with the natural environment.
+At the same time, we aim to assist students in their pursuit of a rich education with specialized knowledge, as well as the ability for its creative application, while nurturing high ethical standards and sense of responsibility.